-As an engineer with the required permissions, you can create resources and link them to existing tickets, customers, and other resources.
+An engineer with the required permissions can create resources and link them to existing tickets, customers, and other resources.
 For example, you can link a computer to an incident ticket concerning this computer or to the customer who uses it.
 The work with resources is explained in detail in the section Working with Resources.

-1.9.8 Queues
+A.9.7 Queues

 The queue is the core component of ConSol CM administration.
 It contains thematically related tickets which should be handled in the same way and follow the same business process.
 Every queue has exactly one workflow, which implements the desired process.
-The ticket data fields needed for the process and the involved customer groups are assigned to the queue.
+The ticket data fields needed for the process are assigned to the queue.
 In addition, the access permissions, which are granted to the engineers via roles, are based on queues.